How to Choose a Staffing Agency or Virtual Assistant Company: 6 Questions to Ask First

 How do I choose between staffing agencies?

 Compare answers to the same six questions across every provider you're evaluating, in writing.
-The agency willing to give direct, specific answers before you sign is usually the safer choice.
-For a starting shortlist, see our ranked guide to staffing agencies for remote jobs and our list of the best nearshore virtual assistant companies.
+Get direct, specific answers from every provider before you sign.
+For a starting shortlist, see Virtustant's ranked guide to staffing agencies for remote jobs and Virtustant's list of the best nearshore virtual assistant companies.

 Is a 12-month contract normal for staffing providers?